Working with us as a public contributor

 Researchers are always keen to involve members of the public to help ensure that their research is relevant and well designed.
 We regularly help to broker introductions between members of the public and researchers to develop and plan specific research projects.

-For further information, please download a copy of the NIHR Research Design Service leaflet Getting involved in health research grant applications.
 For more information about active public involvement in all aspects of research, please visit the NIHR patient and public involvement web pages.

 To find involvement opportunities which match your interests and experience and near to where you live see People in Research.